Exposition: Literary device where background information is

 Folk tale: a story originating from oral tradition

-Foreshadow: a hint or warning that something will happen in the future
+Foreshadow: a hint or warning that something will happen in

 Free Verse: poetry that doesn’t have rhyme or regular meter